Lipen/discrete-math-course/typst/lec-logic.typ

 == The Hardest Logic Puzzle Ever

 #Block(color: orange)[
-  *Boolos's puzzle (1996):* Three gods A, B, C are called True, False, and Random.
+  *Boolos's puzzle (1996):* Three gods --- True, False, and Random --- stand before you.
-  - True always speaks truly
+  - True always speaks truly; False always lies
-  - False always speaks falsely
   - Random answers randomly

-  They answer "da" or "ja" (you don't know which means yes/no).
+  - They respond with "da" or "ja" (you don't know which means yes/no)

-  *Determine their identities with three yes/no questions.*
+  *Challenge:* Determine each god's identity using exactly three yes/no questions.
 ]

-#Block(color: purple)[
+#Block(color: yellow)[
   This puzzle combines:
   - Knights and Knaves logic
   - Unknown language mapping
-  - Random behavior
+  - Non-deterministic behavior

-  It was solved and shown to require _exactly_ three questions!
+  It was proven that three questions are both _necessary_ and _sufficient_!

-  _See: G. Boolos, "The Hardest Logic Puzzle Ever", Harvard Review of Philosophy, 1996._
+  _Reference: G. Boolos, "The Hardest Logic Puzzle Ever", Harvard Review of Philosophy, 1996._
 ]

 == Self-Reference Puzzles